-In February 2015, over ten weeks, I began to study plants & atmospheres as far back as 400 million years, to explore the essential ‘nature’ that, invisible to the eye, acts as imaginary portholes into other times and states of existence.
-This immersive research reveals the map of conditions for life on earth.
-From September-December 2015, I will develop interventions, to include artistic media (painting, drawing and printing) using historic technologies, alongside new technologies looking at ancient scientific processes and image making.
-This new body of work will be launched in December 2015.
+'How the water moves,' is a new commission for the School of Biology and Environmental Science, University College Dublin.
+I am investigating plants & atmospheres as far back as 400 million years, to explore the essential ‘nature’ that, invisible to the eye, acts as imaginary portholes into other times and states of existence.
+This new body of work will be launched in 2017.

 Smoke, Beeswax, Bone & oil paint on Whole Calf skin.
 1 mtr square